delacruzjardon/mongoDB-workload-generator/README.md

 ## Functionality

+By default, the workload runs for 60 seconds, using 4 threads and a single CPU core.
+It searches the collections directory for JSON files (i.e., collection definitions) and creates the appropriate databases and collections based on those definitions.

-By default, the workload runs for `60 seconds`, creating `4 threads` and using 1 CPU core.
-The workload creates a database called `airline` with a collection named `flights` and populates it with documents containing data similar to the sample shown below.
-(Note: Sharding is enabled by default if you use the provided [collections/airline.json](collections/airline.json).
-You can change this behavior by editing the JSON and removing the `shardConfig` section or providing a custom JSON -- more on this below).
+The tool includes two sample collection definition files.
+When executed with default settings, it creates two databases—airline and rental—each containing one collection: flights and cars, respectively.
+These collections are then populated with documents containing data similar to the sample shown below.

+Note: Sharding is enabled by default when using the provided collection definitions from the collections directory.
+You can disable this behavior by editing the JSON files to remove the shardConfig section or by supplying your own custom collection definitions (details provided below).

+`airline.flights`

 ```
-[direct: mongos] airlines> db.flights.findOne()
+[direct: mongos] airline> db.flights.findOne()
 {
     _id: ObjectId('685b235e686cbe204c4d531b'),
     flight_id: 8861,